How to discover and control all the cloud applications your company uses

 The solution: Cloud App Security

-Cloud App Security provides the IT departments with visibility and control over the applications in the cloud used by the company, allowed by the IT department and not allowed, being able to restrict the use of them or monitor the actions that are carried out with them, with the In order to strengthen the company's security.
+Cloud App Security provides the IT departments with visibility and control over the applications in the cloud used by the company, allowed by the IT department and not allowed, being able to restrict the use of these or monitor the actions that are carried out with them, in order to strengthen the security of the company.
 All this through a set of discovery, research, control and protection capabilities.